kolengri/react-use-debug/README.md

 ## Usage

 The aim of this package is to end up with annoying practice of component debugging.
-Hook shows component name with changed props and rerender count to console, and return all needed info as a result
+Hook shows component name with changed props and rerender count to console, and returns all needed info as a result

 ```tsx
 // SomeComponent.tsx